Updated: a day ago

 The vibrating needle must not touch the formwork or the reinforcement rods, as this would favor bleeding and reduce the reinforcement-concrete adhesion.

-The compaction doesn't have to last too long, or gravel concretions will occur.
+The compaction doesn't have to last too long, or gravel concretions or honeycomb will occur.

 Yes compacting a sample is fairly easy, it´s not that easy to have the same precision in compacting concrete while realizing structures, but if these simple suggestions will be applied the results can be surprising.